RosterElf Logo

 Connecteam time and attendance

-Connecteam provides a comprehensive time and attendance system designed to support businesses with mobile or distributed teams.
-Its tools focus on capturing accurate clock-ins with GPS tracking, enforcing location rules, and managing job-based time allocation.
+Connecteam offers a comprehensive time and attendance system built for businesses with mobile or distributed teams.
+The focus is on capturing accurate clock-ins with GPS tracking, enforcing location rules, and managing job-based time allocation.

-In this review, we assess how Connecteam handles the core elements that impact daily attendance accuracy — including clock-in methods, GPS enforcement, geo-fencing, and the overall setup experience.
+Below, we cover the core elements that impact daily attendance accuracy — clock-in methods, GPS enforcement, geo-fencing, and the overall setup experience.

 Setup experience

-The time and attendance setup process links to payroll configuration, which can feel counterintuitive as these are typically separate functions.
-The setup wizard requires selecting a payroll integration (or choosing "other") before proceeding with time tracking configuration.
+The time and attendance setup process links to payroll configuration, which feels a bit counterintuitive since these are typically separate functions.
+The setup wizard asks you to select a payroll integration (or choose "other") before you can proceed with time tracking configuration.

 Connecteam time clock setup wizard